jassohektor/jassohektor/README.md

-Hello, my name is Hector Jasso and I’m a Fullstack developer!
+Hello, I’m a Fullstack developer!

 I’m interested in frontend development but no rush because I'm currently working as Fullstack engineer at Neitek (5 years) and I have 18 years of experience.
 However I’m looking to collaborate on projects related to Health, Industry, Point of Sale and/or any field that can bring up a challenge to my life.